We Welcome Your Application to Join Us!

 Norway’s got it all – incredible landscapes, a fascinating culture, and some of the most stunning kayaking and hiking on the planet.

 We finish with a backpacking trip through Jotunheimen National Park.
 In one of Norway’s most popular national parks, we’ll enjoy panoramic views from some of Norway’s highest mountains.
-Our sense of camaraderie will be strong now, and we’ll be at our best as we finish the trek over one of Norway’s most popular locations, the Besseggen Ridge.
+Our sense of camaraderie will be strong now, and we’ll be at our best as we finish the trek over the Besseggen Ridge.

-Back in Oslo, we will reflect on the things we’ve accomplished and the friends we’ve made.
-There will be stories to tell, and we’ll know that when we head home, this journey will stay with us forever.
+Back in Oslo, we will reflect on the challenges we’ve overcome and the friends we’ve made.
+As we pack up our bags, we’ll know that when we head home, this journey will stay with us forever.
 Having spent time in such a unique place, with people that we’ve come to rely on, our need to explore will continue to grow.

 Teamwork in Jotunheimen Backcountry